jlfaucher/executor/sandbox/jlf/trunk/samples/windows/oodialog/controls/ReadMe.txt

     of arrow buttons that the user can click to increment or decrement a value, such as a scroll position or a number displayed in a companion control.

+    - paidHolidays.rex

+    Shows how to use a MonthCalendar control, including responding to the GETDAYSTATE event.
+Also shows how to: restrict the time span shown in the calendar, resize the calendar to the optimal size, and determine which months are currently displayed.

+    - fiscalReports.rex

+    Demonstrates how to use the DateTimePicker control.
+This example focuses on how to use call back fields in the format string for the DateTimePicker control and how to respond to the FORMATQUERY, FORMAT, and KEYDOWN notifications.

+    - userStringDTP.rex

+    Demonstrates how to use the DateTimePicker control.
+This example focuses on the USERSTRING notification.
+The USERSTRING notification is sent when the user finishes editing in the DTP control.
+Only DTP controls with the CANPARSE style send this notification.
+It allows the program to provide the user with the capability of typing within the DTP control.
+The program can then provide a custom response when the user has finished typing.